 The Problem with Flash

 All of today’s flash memory cell designs suffer from a limited number of write cycles.
-Saving new data involves changing the bit pattern in a
+Saving new data involves changing the bit pattern in a flash memory device, which first requires the bits to be zeroed and then rewritten with new data bits.
+Each write cycle puts stress on the physical memory cells.

 After about 5,000 write cycles (depending on the design and manufacture of the flash memory), the physical memory cells can become unreliable.
 This wear can compromise the file data in the afflicted cells, and the memory simply wears out.
 (Such wear is common to reprogrammable memory devices but does not affect traditional dynamic random access memory [DRAM] designs, which are constantly refreshed and rewritten.)